DNA Motor Lab

 Rodrigo wanted to implement processes to improve quality of life for employees so that their work was more productive and genuine, customers felt more satisfied coming into the store, and a sense of community was created.

 Based in Hayward, CA, DNA Motor Lab provides maintenance, upgrades, and repairs for motorcycles and scooters, both in their garage and via roadside service.
 We met Rodrigo Cedeño Jr. when he was still an employee at DNA Motor Labs and had the opportunity to purchase the company.
-He couldn’t get funding from a traditional bank, and secured a $100,000 loan from PCV to help finance the acquisition.
+He couldn’t get funding from a traditional bank, and secured a $100,000 loan from Pacific Community Ventures (PCV) to help finance the acquisition.

 Rodrigo was paired with pro-bono advisor Ryan Rasieleski, a Revenue Management Analyst at The Hertz Corporation.
 Ryan’s skills in finance, business development, and scaling operations aligned very well with Rodrigo’s business challenges.
 Additionally, Ryan’s passion for auto body shops along with his entrepreneurial experience made him an exceptional fit as Rodrigo’s advisor.
 Rodrigo’s goal was to expand his business in a financially healthy way.